sara-nl/clouddocs/vm-states.markdown

 This state **keeps blocking the resources** that the VM holds, so your quota keeps ticking.
 Resources are reallocated in the same node.

 The OS running on the VM does **not** notice anything.
-Persistent and non-persistent images will keep their changes after the reboot.
+Non-persistent images will loose their changes, but persistent images will keep their changes.

 The OS will boot again.